ufclas/ufclas-myit/Readme.md

 ### Form Settings

-1. __Edit the form and add a hidden field for the API's response message.__
-This field will contain either the new ticket number or the error message after the form has been submitted and will be saved in the entry.
+1. __Edit the form and add required fields (GatorLink username, UFID, and API response).__  The API Response field must be a hidden field and will contain either the new ticket number or the error message after the form has been submitted and will be saved in the entry.
 Example:
 2. __Enable MyIT submissions for the form__.
 Go to the form settings and select the MyIT tab.
 Check 'Enable MyIT'.
 This allows you to choose which forms will create new tickets.
 3. __Add the required ticket information__.
 For the ticket summary and the description fields, use the merge tag dropdown menus on the right to use the submitted value of form fields.

 ### Form Confirmation Settings (optional)